 - Rub with a clean, damp cloth to remove dirt.
 You may have to do it more than once. - Things like tar, asphalt and shoe polish will stain if you don't get them off quickly.
-Use a clean cloth and a GM Vinyl/Leather Cleaner or equivalent product.
+Use a clean cloth and a solvent-type vinyl cleaner.